amolrv/amolrv.github.io/_posts/2022-02-15-nature-impact-value-of-change.md

 - Be a point of contact for all the QA during crunch time.
 - Prepare release plan

-## Still picture was not very clear in 🧠

-We had few brainstorming meetings but still picture was not very clear in our head; so I decided to analyse this epic critically and come up some options.
+So we had few brainstorming meetings but still picture was not very clear in our head; so I decided to analyse this epic critically and come up some options.

 ## What we did 🤞